 When they get to the end of the first row, the last card in the first row moves to be the first card in the second row.
 At this point, the player has the choice to keep the card or change it for the next card from the deck.
 If the player makes it along the second row, they win and they get a prize.

 This Christmas season game is best for older children because it can be difficult.
 Choose a letter of the alphabet that is forbidden.
 It’s best to choose a consonant because vowels can be extremely hard.
 Then, one teen is designated as the questioner.
 He has to ask the other teens questions.
-He can’t use the forbidden letter in his questions and they can’t use it in their answers.
+They can’t use the forbidden letter in his questions and they can’t use it in their answers.
 Each teen has five lives.
 Change the questioner after the first person asks each guest a question.
 The last player standing wins.

 Name That Pop Star